On the role of higher-order interactions towards first synchronization time: Numerical Results

-To quantify the relative effects of higher-order interactions on FST, as compared to purely pairwise interactions, a measure $\tau_{\rm R}=\tau_{\rm pair}/\tau_{\rm d}$ is computed, where $\tau_{\rm d}$ and $\tau_{\rm pair}$ are the FSTs corresponding to $\epsilon_d\neq 0$ and $\epsilon_d=0$ (\ie, purely pairwise), respectively.
-To this end, Fig.~\ref{d_vary_e1_6_ed_5} demonstrates the variation of the FST as a function of $d\in[1,5]$ for $(\epsilon_1,\epsilon_d)=(6,5)$.
+Next, to quantify the effect of higher-order interactions on FST, as compared to purely pairwise interactions, a measure $\tau_{\rm R}=\tau_{\rm pair}/\tau_{\rm d}$ is computed, where $\tau_{\rm d}$ and $\tau_{\rm pair}$ are the FSTs corresponding to $\epsilon_d\neq 0$ and $\epsilon_d=0$ (\ie, purely pairwise), respectively.
+Subsequently, Fig.~\ref{d_vary_e1_6_ed_5} demonstrates the variation of the FST as a function of $d\in[1,5]$ for $(\epsilon_1,\epsilon_d)=(6,5)$.
 In particular, the observations in Fig.~\ref{d_vary_e1_6_ed_5_a} suggest that increasing the order of interaction from pairwise to triadic leads to an increase in $\tau_{\rm R}$ (marked in red), followed by a monotonic reduction, which subsequently drops below the pairwise level (marked by $\tau_{\rm R}=1$) for $d=4,5$.
 These observations are further corroborated using the time series plots of $r_{\rm M}(t)$ in Figs.~\ref{d_vary_e1_6_ed_5_b}-\ref{d_vary_e1_6_ed_5_e}, which show the relatively faster and slower approach to $r_{\rm ss}$ for $d=2,3$ and $d=4,5$, respectively.
-Furthermore, the observations in Fig.~\ref{d_vary_e1_6_ed_5} are seen to hold across different parameter combinations of $\epsilon_1$ and $\epsilon_d$.
+Furthermore, the monotonic decrease of $\tau_{\rm R}$ for $d>2$ hold qualitatively across different combinations of $\epsilon_1$ and $\epsilon_d$.
+This is demonstrated in Figs.~\ref{d_vary_e1_6_9_12_15_18a}-\ref{d_vary_e1_6_9_12_15_18e} for different values of $\epsilon_1=6,9,12,15,18$, and $\epsilon_d=1,5,9,13$.

-As an example, this has been demonstrated in Fig.~\ref{d_vary_e1_6_9_12_15} for different values of $\epsilon_1\in[6,15]$ and $\epsilon_d\in[1,13]$, where all the curves in each sub-figure decrease monotonically.
-However, in contrast to the case $\epsilon_1=6$ in Figs.~\ref{d_vary_e1_6_ed_5_a}, \ref{d_vary_e1_6_9_12_15_a}, and \ref{d_vary_e1_6_9_12_15_b}, for higher values of $\epsilon_1$, the FST does not cross $\tau_{\rm R}=1$ till $d=5$; see Figs.~\ref{d_vary_e1_6_9_12_15_b}-\ref{d_vary_e1_6_9_12_15_d}.
-For $d > 5$, the system dynamics differ markedly.
-However, due to computational limitations, a detailed investigation of this regime is not presented.
-Instead, a brief discussion with analytical insights beyond $d = 5$ is provided in Appendix \ref{large-d}.